 - Nature writers

-Additionally, some students may pursue graduate programs in science education, natural resource management, and environmental law/policy.
+Additionally, some students choose to pursue graduate programs in science education, natural resource management, and environmental law and policy.

-Students completing the degree requirements for the B.A. in Ecological Studies will have all the necessary coursework required for professional certification through the Ecological Society of America.
+Further, students completing the degree requirements for the B.A. in Ecological Studies have all the necessary coursework required for professional certification through the Ecological Society of America.